 Priority Method Total days with observations

-1 SAOZ instrument 90
+1 SAOZ instrument 84

-2 GUV instrument 157
+2 GUV instrument 166

-Missing days (-10 days in February) 4
+Missing days (except polar night period) 0

-Figure 3a shows daily ozone values from Ny-Ålesund in 2015.
+Figure 3a shows daily ozone values from Ny-Ålesund in 2016.
 The black curve illustrates the daily ozone values, whereas the red curve shows the long-term monthly mean values for the years 1979-1989, calculated from TOMS (Total ozone Mapping Spectrometer) satellite data.
 Total ozone values during winter (November to mid-February) are not achievable due to absence of sunlight.
-Similar to Oslo and Andøya, the lowest ozone values in Ny-Ålesund normally occur in October and November, and the minimum ozone value in 2015 was 244 DU, measured 18 October.
-This is 11% below the long-term mean for October
+Similar to Oslo and Andøya, the lowest ozone values in Ny-Ålesund normally occur in October and November, and the minimum ozone value in 2016 was 225 DU, measured on 22 October.
+This value is 18% below the long-term mean for October.
+In addition it was measured an ozone value of 241 DU 25 February, i.e. 38% below normal values for February.

-Figure 3a: Daily total ozone values measured in Ny-Ålesund in 2015 by the SAOZ and GUV instruments (black curve).
-The red line is the long-term monthly mean values from 1979 - 1989.
+Figure 3a: Daily total ozone values measured in Ny-Ålesund in 2016 by the SAOZ and GUV instruments (black curve).
+The red line is the long-term monthly mean values from 1979 -1989.